Asalott/ITS-25-Virtualization-Technology-and-Automation/Notes to Project/README.md

 To mitigate this we could implement token-based URL signing, which is available in Nginx.
 However this is not used on real streaming servers as they use more complex solutions like Google Widevine or Apple FairPlay.
 Token-based URL signing would still make it significantly harder to simply download the source video directly.

-This risk is accepted because this is a lab environment and is only meant to demonstrate how a basic streaming service is structured, if we hade had more time we would have added token-based URL signing with Nginx for basic DRM protection.
+This risk is accepted because this is a lab environment and is only meant to demonstrate how a basic streaming service is structured, if we had more time we would have added token-based URL signing with Nginx for basic DRM protection.

 #### **Shortcomings 3: Poor logging**
 Flask logs are automatically collected by journald through systemd with no additional configuration required.
 When the flask.service systemd unit is running, all output from Flask and Gunicorn (including errors, requests and stack traces) is captured and stored automatically on each web server.